schorschii/OCO-Server/docs/OS-Installation.md

     /srv/tftp/linux-live/LinuxMint20.1_amd64 0.0.0.0/0.0.0.0(ro,no_root_squash,sync,no_subtree_check)
     ```
   - Restart the NFS server.
-- Create preseed file for automatic installation: `/srv/tftp/linux-live/LinuxMint20.1_amd64/preseed/myconfig.cfg` (see `examples/mint.cfg` for examples)
+- Create preseed file for automatic installation: `/srv/tftp/linux-live/LinuxMint20.1_amd64/preseed/myconfig.cfg` (see `examples/mint.cfg` for examples).
+  - In contrast to Windows, it is not necessary to create separate config files for every computer, because the Ubuntu setup will take the hostname given as kernel parameter from iPXE (`hostname=${hostname}`).
 - Remaster Linux squashfs live filesystem (`/srv/tftp/linux-live/LinuxMint20.1_amd64/casper/filesystem.squashfs`) in order to integrate the OCO agent (and other software), so you don't have to manually install it after OS installation finished.
   - https://help.ubuntu.com/community/LiveCDCustomization